vadimi/grpc-client-cli/readme.md

 ## Usage

-Just specify a connection string to a servce in `host:port` format and follow instructions to select service, method and enter request message in `json` or `proto` text format.
+Just specify a connection string to a service in `host:port` format and follow instructions to select service, method and enter request message in `json` or `proto` text format.

-`grpc-client-cli localhost:4400`
+`grpc-client-cli localhost:4400` or `grpc-client-cli --address localhost:4400`

 In this case the service needs to expose gRPC Reflection service.